Black People in France

 In the presence of Kathy Laurent Pourcel, a professional dancer interviewed in the documentary.

 What do Black French people have in common?
 Not much, apart from their skin color and the racism they face.
 For the first time, the documentary *Noirs en France* gives a voice to Black French people of all ages and backgrounds, whether known or unknown to the general public.
-Narrated by writer Alain Mabanckou, this documentary traces their stories, shaped by prejudice and stereotypes, yet also marked by hope and pride.
-These Black people in France are building a history in constant transformation.
+Narrated by writer Alain Mabanckou, this documentary traces their stories, marked by prejudice and stereotypes, yet also filled with hope and pride.
+These Black people in France are shaping a history in constant transformation.

 Featuring Yannick Noah, Maïly Koudou, Maboula Soumahoro, Soprano, Ibrahima Bouillaud, Jean-Pascal Zadi, Pap Ndiaye, Kathy Laurent Pourcel, Karine Baste, Didier Vieillot, Laetitia Helouet…